Kangdi123/RobustUIE/benchmark/README.md

 #### We evaluate the robustness of the IE models using our constructed RUIE-Bench.
-You can download the data from [Google Drive](https://drive.google.com/file/d/1l8oUDkhXjZkW4fnQ2X0kd-MryTEWR-_t).
+Since some datasets have copyright restrictions and require licenses, we have only released a subset of the data.
+You can download the data from [Google Drive](https://drive.google.com/file/d/1xCp6hEvEQxXYNe9aunVsOY3Mb2OXC2qi/view?usp=sharing).